MicrosoftDocs/sql-docs/docs/t-sql/statements/rename-transact-sql.md

 > [!NOTE]
-> Renaming standalone dedicated sql pools (formerly SQL DW) is supported.
-Renaming a dedicated SQL pool is in Azure Synapse Analytics is not currently supported.
+> Renaming standalone dedicated SQL pools (formerly SQL DW) is supported.
+Renaming a dedicated SQL pool in Azure Synapse Analytics is not currently supported.

 ## Syntax